3-Quinuclidinyl benzilate

-3-Quinuclidinyl benzilate (QNB) (IUPAC name 1-azabicyclo[2.2.2]octan-3-yl hydroxy(diphenyl)acetate; US Army code EA-2277; NATO code BZ; Soviet code Substance 78) is an odorless and bitter-tasting military-grade incapacitating agent.
+3-Quinuclidinyl benzilate (QNB) (IUPAC name 1-azabicyclo[2.2.2]octan-3-yl hydroxy(diphenyl)acetate; U.S. Army code EA-2277; NATO code BZ; Soviet code Substance 78) is an odorless and bitter-tasting, military-grade incapacitating agent.
 It impairs muscle movement and causes delirium and hallucinations to the point of helplessness.

 BZ was first synthesized by the Swiss pharmaceutical company Hoffman-LaRoche in 1951, which unsuccessfully tried to develop it into a treatment for gastrointestinal disease.
 Within a few years, the United States Army took it up as part of its chemical weapons program.
-Allegations have been made that the U.S. army used it in the Vietnam War.
-The army denies this; in 1969 it officially banned the compound due to its "wide range of variability of effects, long onset time, and inefficiency of existing munitions."
+Allegations have been made that the U.S. Army used it in the Vietnam War.
+The Army denies this; in 1969, it officially banned the compound due to its "wide range of variability of effects, long onset time, and inefficiency of existing munitions."
 There have also been numerous, unproven allegations of its use in Syria, Bosnia and Russia.

 Physicochemical characteristics

 BZ is a white crystalline powder with a bitter taste.
 It is odorless and nonirritating with delayed symptoms several hours after contact.
 It is stable in most solvents, with a half-life of three to four weeks in moist air; even heat-producing munitions can disperse it.
 It is extremely persistent in soil and water and on most surfaces.
 BZ is soluble in water, soluble in dilute acids, trichloroethylene, dimethylformamide, and most organic solvents, and insoluble with aqueous alkali.

-Structurally, BZ is an ester of benzilic acid joined to a quinuclidine unit and a hydoxy group.
+Structurally, BZ is an ester of benzilic acid joined to a quinuclidine unit and a hydroxy group.

 Effects

 Symptoms

 Symptoms begin between 30 minutes and several hours of exposure.
 As a powerful anticholinergic agent, BZ produces a syndrome known as anticholinergic toxidrome: these include a range of psychological and physiological effects, with the most incapacitating effect being a state of delirium characterized by cognitive dysfunction, hallucinations, anxiolysis, and inability to perform basic tasks.
 The usual syndrome of physical anticholinergic effects are also present, including strong dilation of the pupils (potentially to the point of temporary blindness), fast heart rate, widening of blood vessels, dry mouth, and elevated body temperature.
-The readily-observable symptoms of the anticholinergic toxidrome are famously characterized by the mnemonic "Mad as a hatter, red as a beet, dry as a bone and blind as a bat" (and variations thereof).
+The readily observable symptoms of the anticholinergic toxidrome are famously characterized by the mnemonic "Mad as a hatter, red as a beet, dry as a bone and blind as a bat" (and variations thereof).
+The effects generally last about three days, though some symptoms may persist up to six weeks.

 Mechanism of action

-BZ is an muscarinic antagonist, meaning it blocks muscarinic acetylcholine receptors, which the brain relies on for memory formation, attention and muscle movement.
+BZ is an muscarinic antagonist, meaning that it blocks muscarinic acetylcholine receptors, on which the brain relies for memory formation, attention and muscle movement.